harshitam21/Fabric-Pattern-Detection/README.md

-Here's a polished and professional version of your README, rewritten for clarity, completeness, and strong presentation.
-It includes sections that are typically expected in a good ML project README:

----

 # Fabric Pattern Classification using CLIP-ViT

 This project classifies clothing fabric patterns from images using a fine-tuned Vision Transformer model (`CLIP-ViT`).
 It supports **multi-class classification** with real-world image input, enhanced by **image segmentation** to isolate clothing regions.
 The pipeline includes data collection, model training, segmentation with SAM & GroundingDINO, and top-3 fabric class predictions with confidence scores.